 What action have the GMC taken against Dr Shah?

 He was suspended by the General Medical Council (GMC) in 2013.
 He remains suspended, as at October 2020.
-A hearing has been listed before a Medical Practitioners Tribunal to enquire into the allegation that on 19 December 2018 and 10 December 2019 in the Crown Court at the Central Criminal Court, Doctor Shah was convicted of 53 counts of sexual assault by penetration, contrary to section 2 of the Sexual Offences Act; 37 counts of sexual assault, contrary to section 3 of the Sexual Offences Act 2003.
-The hearing will commence on the 4 November 2020 and is anticipated to last until 6 November 2020.
+A hearing has been listed before a Medical Practitioners Tribunal to enquire into the allegation that on 19 December 2018 and 10 December 2019 in the Crown Court at the Central Criminal Court, Doctor Shah was convicted of 53 counts of sexual assault by penetration, contrary to section 2 of the Sexual Offences Act; 37 counts of sexual assault, contrary to section 3 of the Sexual Offences Act 2003..
+The hearing will commence on the 4 November 2020 and was anticipated to last until 6 November 2020.
+The initial report of the outcome of the hearing was “Erasure”.

 Did Dr Shah say sorry?